chibiboba/JS-120/JS 129/Specifics Study Guide.md

 #### Mix-ins

+- Summary: Mix-ins are a way to share common behaviors between classes.
+When two more more classes share common behavior, you can move that behavior into a mix-in object.
+  - Mix-ins are useful for organizing similar methods that may be relevant to multiple classes.
+  - It addresses the limitation single inheritance: limitation that objects can only have one prototype object - can only directly 'inherit' from one super-type object.
+  - The mix-in pattern involves creating a mix-in object containing certain methods, and using `Object.assign()` to *mix* that object *into* another object.

 - Syntax

   ```js
   Object.assign(Constructor.prototype, mixInObject...)
   ```

-- Summary:
+- **Mix-ins**:

   - JavaScript objects can only inherit from one other object.
 This limitation makes it difficult to model certain domains using class or constructor-based inheritance.
 You can use mix-ins to share behavior between otherwise unrelated classes.
-  - **Mixins** provide a way of addressing single inheritance: limitation that objects can only have one prototype object - can only directly 'inherit' from one super-type object.
-  - The mix-in pattern involves creating a mix-in object containing certain methods, and using `Object.assign()` to *mix* that object *into* another object.

-- **Mix-ins**:

   - Is a way to share common behaviors between classes.
   - Mix-ins are useful for organizing similar methods that may be relevant to multiple classes.